Remote File Browser Extension

 Cleaning Up Temp Files

-Warning: This will delete all temporary files and break sync for any open files.
+Warning: This will delete temporary files for the current connection and break sync for any open files from this server.

 Via Command Palette: